-The first safari company to realise the crucial role it could play in conservation, Ker & Downey has been at the forefront of scientific research and wilderness preservation in East Africa since the 1940s.
+The first safari company to realise the crucial role it could play in conservation, Ker & Downey has been at the forefront of scientific research and wilderness preservation in East Africa since the 1940's.
 We have outfitted safaris for some of the world’s leading conservation organisations, including the Smithsonian and the American Museum of Natural History, and a percentage of our profits goes towards conservation and social development projects supported by our guides.

-Rhino protection: We began our support of rhino rescue projects with the donation, in 1986, of a vehicle and conservation equipment.
+K&D began our support of rhino rescue projects with the donation, in 1986, of a vehicle and conservation equipment.
 Since then we have been instrumental in supporting a wide range of programs to protect endangered black rhino populations in Kenya and Tanzania.

 Our guides and their clients have been significant supporters of the pioneering Lewa Wildlife Conservancy's work in Rhino conservation as well Tsavo Trust's partnership with the Kenya Wildlife Service in monitoring rhino populations in Tsavo East and West National Parks.

 For decades, Ker & Downey guides have been instrumental in the creation of a number of community-run conservancies in critical wildlife dispersal areas, including the Mara Conservancy, the Kitirua Conservancy near Amboseli National Park, and the Ishaq Bin and Meibae Conservancies.